joelhawksley/identity/components/slides.md

 ^ In our component,

-^ S We can use an inclusion validation to check that color is one of the valid values.
+^ S We can use an inclusion validation to check that color is one of the keys in our constant.

 ---